madhu0505096/SQL-CaseStudies/casestudy1.md

 If you don't want to see all the columns, remove '*' from the select statement and specify the required columns to be displayed.

-## __Question 4:What is the most purchased item on the menu and how many times was it purchased by all customers?__
+## __Question4: What is the most purchased item on the menu and how many times was it purchased by all customers?__

 Join the sales and menu table using a inner join and use count aggregate function.